shines77/Disruptor.Net/VS2013-Net 4.5/README.md

 1/14/2015 (v2.10.0):

-* Added the Disruptor.RingQueueTest for mutil producers and multi comsumers, by shines77.
+* Added the Disruptor.RingQueueTest for mutil producers and multi consumers, by shines77.
 And change the project to use .Net Framework 4.5 in Visual Studio 2013 update 2.

 11/7/2013 (v2.10.0):